vishal-9878/Mini-Assignment/README.md

 Once the EC2 instances are created, manually attach the EFS to each instance.
 To do this:

 * Go to the AWS Management Console.
-* Navigate to the EC2 service and select "Instances".
+* Navigate to the EFS service and select "EFS(Elastic File System)".
-* Select each EC2 instance created in the previous step and choose "Actions" > "Attach File System".
+* Select the EFS which you created and click on "Attach"
-* Select the EFS file system from the dropdown and specify a mount path (e.g., /efs).
+* It will show you a command go to the EC2 instances and run the command --> exmaple:- sudo mount -t nfs4 -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2,noresvport fs-0fd4ae42b67d43e1a.efs.us-east-1.amazonaws.com:/ efs

 Once the EFS is attached to the EC2 instances, you can test file visibility.
 SSH into one of the EC2 instances and create a file inside the mount path (/efs).
 Verify that the file is visible on all EC2 instances.